Ponder High School

 Ponder High School is a public high school located in Ponder, Texas (USA) and classified as a 3A school by the UIL.
 It is part of the Ponder Independent School District located in southwestern Denton County.
 In 2015, the school was rated "Met Standard" by the Texas Education Agency.

 Shawn Simmons is the principal of the school.

 The school district boundary, and therefore the high school attendance zone, includes Ponder, DISH, and portions of Denton and Northlake.

+Academics

+Ponder High School offer AP Calculus as a class.
+It also offers duel credit enrollment in US History, Government/Economics, and English as well as honor classes in Math, Science, Social Studies, and English.